aaronsaray/slack-conversation-export/README.md

 ## Todo

-- [ ] For my own use, have it check on each conversation and only keep ones you're a member of (first, get user info, then filter each conversation that's mabye public?)
-- [ ] Unit tests and include travis ci/coveralls info
 - [ ] Handle token in env too instead of command line (I'm lookin at you .bash_history)
 - [ ] Debug logging seems to write at bottleneck step registration, not execution
 - [ ] Better logging configuration for Winston
 - [ ] Separate out the package better so that people can use my downloading/parsing without having to write to a file, general refactor into classes
+- [ ] Unit tests and include travis ci/coveralls info
 - [ ] Give more options - like - how to not delete the folder when you're done, etc.
 - [ ] Handle rate limiting better (ie - making sure you can recover from it)
 - [ ] Handle errors better if the interwebs goes away for a bit